tearust/tea-docs/Blog/TEA_Project_Intro.md

 Still, IPFS is just a "File System” as of now.
 If you need to run your code, you probably have to load the code from IPFS to some centralised cloud services (Amazon, Google, etc.) first.
 If you could run your code directly inside an IPFS node, you would be able to get the result directly, saving your code from an unnecessary trip to the centralised (and vulnerable) computing servers.
 After all, you do not really need the code; what you need is the result, right?

 We’ve designed a hardware TEA module that can be plugged into existing IPFS nodes.
 The module is protected by hardware trusted computing technologies and TEA’s software consensus.
 The code and data can be decrypted and run inside the trusted environment.
 These workflows are monitored and verified by other trusted TEA nodes, driven by the TEA consensus algorithm.
-In this case, you can send a request to IPFS nodes and expect the function’s result as a response instead of the source code.
-You can see how the File System (“FS" in IPFS) is converted to create Inter-Planetary Function Services.
+You can send a request to IPFS nodes and expect the function’s result as a response instead of the source code.
+This is how the File System (“FS" in IPFS) is converted to create Inter-Planetary **Function Services**.

 # Extend trusted computing beyond hardware boundaries